andrevidela/Research-report/Thesis_Draft.md

 ## Table of content

+- Literature review
 - What are linear types
 	- linear types in Idris2
 - How can we use them for performance
 - The work I did
 	- Replacing RigCount
 	- Introducing Nats
 	- Introducing ranges
 - The Theory
 	- Merging QTT and Graded monads
 	- Co-effects in the type system
 	- Lol pattern matching and holes
 	- Exponentials and memory management
 - Future work
 	- Reference counted runtime
 	- linear stream fusion?
 	- Linear inference, parametrisation, ergonomics?
 	- Error management, exceptions and control flow?
 	- Programmin security, encoding language features at the type level
 	- Allowing merging of user-defined linearity semirings

+## Literature review

+- linear logic
+- Bounded linear logic
+- deforestation
+- linear types can change the world + is there a use for linear logic
+- QTT
+- Granule
+- Reference COunting as a Computational Interpretation of LInear logic
+- Counting immutable beans

 ## What are linear types